martincostello/website/README.md

 This project is licensed under the [Apache 2.0](https://github.com/martincostello/website/blob/main/LICENSE) license.

-## Building and Testing
+## Building and Testing (Windows)

+Download the source code (by clicking 'clone' and 'Download zip' above) Extract the downloaded file and navigate into the extracted folder.
-To build and test the website run the following command:
+Open Powershell there and enter the following commands to build and test the website:

 ```powershell
 ./build.ps1